465583030/go-discover/README.md

 # A concurrent local network discovery library.

-Currently requests ips within a range on port 80 and 443, looking for webservers.
+Currently makes HTTP requests on ips within a specified range on port 80 and 443, looking for webservers on a local network.

 I'm rewriting it to include nmap-like scanning.
-Please stay tuned as I have a lot going, but this will be worked on often.
+Please stay tuned as I have a lot going on, but this will be worked on often.